 Number of Units Staff Comments

-Live-work units
+Live-work units Ground-oriented units 27 The ground level units have exterior access to grade.

-Ground-oriented units
+Apartment units 136

-Apartment units
+,

 Housing Diversity

 Project includes a range of unit sizes for a variety of household types, and the design is flexible to allow for changes, i.e. den can easily become another bedroom.